BayAreaMetro/MTCDataModel/Project-Documentation/mdm/land-people-mdm/parcel-characteristics.md

 - the parcel characteristics were collected from county assessors' offices in 2019, whereas the parcel geometries (denoted by the `joinid` field) were collected in 2018.
 Thus, there are parcels in this dataset without geometries (in cases where the APNs were new or different from the 2018 APNs)
 - this dataset includes parcel characteristics as well as characteristics of the buildings on the parcels
 - this data is minimally transformed from its source (from county assessors' offices), and is not suitable in this form for aggregation analyses
-	- If you are interested in doing a parcel-based analysis using these parcel attributes, please send a request to the Data and Visualization team specifying your goals
+	- If you are interested in doing a parcel-based analysis using these parcel attributes, please send a request to the Data and Visualization team with your specifications

 ### Project Management